ypcloud/docker-logstash-kubernetes/README.md

 Additionally logs are pulled from systemd journal too.
 Events can be pushed to Cloudwatch Logs and or ElasticSearch.

+This version adds the AWS S3 Elastic plug-in to allow logging to long term storage.

 Logstash tails docker logs and extracts `pod`, `container_name`, `namespace`, etc. The way this works is very simple.
 Logstash looks at an event field which contains full path to kubelet created symlinks to docker container logs, and